cpjobling/eg-150-textbook/_sources/signals_and_systems/signals/index.md

 Follow along at [cpjobling.github.io/eg-150-textbook/signals_and_systems/signals](https://cpjobling.github.io/eg-150-textbook/signals_and_systems/signals)

++++ {"slideshow": {"slide_type": "subslide"}}

+A *signal* is a function representing a physical quality of variable, and typically it contains information about the behaviour or nature of the phenomenon.

 +++ {"slideshow": {"slide_type": "fragment"}}

-A *signal* is a function representing a physical quality of variable, and typically it comtains information about the behaviour or nature of the phenomenon.
 For instance, in an *RC* circuit the signal may represent the voltage across the capacitor or the current flowing in the resistor.

 +++ {"slideshow": {"slide_type": "fragment"}}